Digital potentiometer: Limitations

 Volatile digital potentiometers also differ from electro-mechanical ones in that on power up, the resistance will default to (possibly) a different value after a power cycle.
 Similarly, their resistance is only valid when the correct DC supply voltage is present.
 When voltage is removed, the resistance between the two end points and the (nominal) wiper are undefined.
 In an operational amplifier circuit, the off-state impedance of a real potentiometer can help stabilize the DC operating point of the circuit during the power-up stage.
 This may not be the case when a digital potentiometer is used.

-Both electro-mechanical and digital potentiometers generally have poor tolerances (typically ±20%), poor temperature coefficients (many hundreds of ppm per degree C), and a stop resistance that is typically about 0.5-1% of the full scale resistance.
+Both electro-mechanical and digital potentiometers generally have poor tolerances (typically ±20%), poor temperature coefficients (up to many hundreds of ppm per degree C), and a stop resistance that is typically about 0.5-1% of the full scale resistance.
 Note that stop resistance is the residual resistance when the terminal to wiper resistance is set to the minimum value.

+With a digital potentiometer, the resistance might be depended on supply voltage.

+Digital potentiometer have a limited band width due to parasitic capacitance in device.
+Parts with lower end-to-end resistance typically have a greater band width.

+The transmission gate/switching element in the digital potentiometer cause harmonic distortions.

 A multiplying DAC used as a digital potentiometer can eliminate most of these limitations.
 Typically a signal span of +15V to -15V is possible, with 16 bit control, i.e. 65535 discrete set points, and drift and non-linearity are negligible.
 However a DAC has to be initialised each time the system is powered on, which is typically done by software in an embedded microcontroller.
 A multiplying DAC can not be directly used as a rheostat (2 wire connection), but in that mode a digipot performs badly anyway, due to its temperature coefficient and resistance tolerance.